The personal research operator in the principal's voice.

 ReadA live mock of the operating surface: today's lead, runs in flight, gates awaiting decision.
 The product as the principal will use it.

-ReadThe 24-stage canonical flow visualised.
-Brief and Paper as instantiations.
+ReadThe four pipelines side by side.
+Brief, Paper, Wire snippet, and Predictive Intel as instantiations.
 Where each agent enters, where each gate appears.

-ReadSix specialist agents, each with a domain, a state machine, and a failure taxonomy.
-Plus the cross-run loop the Reflector closes.
+ReadEighteen specialist agents, each with a domain, a state machine, and a failure taxonomy.
+Plus the cross-run loop the Reflector closes and the seven-archetype layout choice the Designer makes.

 ReadFive processes on one VPS.
 Postgres-as-queue.
 Anthropic API direct.
 The deployment posture and the six reasoning checkpoints.